Explaining Time Series Classification Predictions via Causal Attributions: Introduction

-\heading{Main contributions} In this paper, we introduce a novel framework called \textit{Causal Concept Time-series Explainer (CausalConceptTS)}, a model-agnostic method, specifically designed to enhance the interpretability of time series classification tasks by leveraging causal concepts.
-More specifically, our main contributions can be described as follows: (1) We formalize the difference between causal and associational attributions for predefined segments within time series data (2) We demonstrate how counterfactual outcomes, required for causal attributions, can be estimated using state-of-the-art diffusion models.
-(3) We conduct a comparative analysis of causal and associational attributions for a diverse set of time series classification tasks, highlighting the necessity to overcome purely associational attributions for more reliable model insights.
+\begin{itemize} \item[(1)] We formalize the distinction between causal and associational attributions for concept-based explanations in time series data. \item[(2)] We show how counterfactual outcomes, required for causal attributions, can be estimated using generative models such as diffusion-based imputers. \item[(3)] We provide a comparative analysis of causal and associational attributions across a diverse set of time series classification tasks, highlighting the limitations of purely associational explanations and the need for causal insights. \end{itemize}